snackbxx/lore/docs/entities/bookworm-mafia.md

 ![It gets even worse when quotes comes into play](https://files.catbox.moe/yuzjum.png)

-### Enough for it to steal be the 1st of priority while having a mental breakdown
+### Enough for it to still be the no. 1 priority while having a mental breakdown

 ![](https://files.catbox.moe/5kpe64.png)

-### Enough to come up with alternate persona on Nyaa
+### Enough to come up with an alternate persona on Nyaa

 ![We still don't know who this is, if you do then please report it to any of the core members above](https://files.catbox.moe/l2rkd9.png)